inzapp/inzcrypt/README.md

   - BYTE_MAP_1 : Each byte is mapped one-to-one by custom byte-map.
   - BYTE_MAP_2 : Each byte is mapped one-to-one by custom byte-map.
   - BYTE_MAP_3 : Each byte is mapped one-to-one by custom byte-map.<br><br>

-Files are encrypted by randomly generated keys,<br>
-and user-defined password is used for encrypt randomly generated keys.<br>
-Encrypted keys are stored at the end of the file.<br>
-This is to have different results even if the files of the same content are encrypted with the same settings.<br><br>

 ## Usage
 Example encryption test.txt file with AES